Backlink Relevance Explained (And How to Get It)

-When you’re buying or renting PBN links, you will have a little less control than if you owned the site yourself – but still much more control than many other types of links.
+When you are buying or renting PBN links, you will have a little less control than if you owned the website outright – but still much more control than many other types of backlinks.

 Be sure to see our PBN Checklist for more information on building PBNs.

 Buying Niche Edits and Guest Posts

-These are links on real sites, and how relevant the on-page elements of the linking pages are is not always in your control – especially in the case of niche edits as the articles and pages have already been created.
+These are quality backlinks on real sites, and how relevant the on-page SEO elements of the linking pages are is not always in your control – especially in the case of niche edits as the blog post or page has already been created.
 On the other hand, a guest post allow you to create a new and original piece of content for quality links to link back to your site / pages (i.e. more control).

-A lot of the time with these types of links you are getting lucky concerning how relevant your link is going to be.
+A lot of the time with these types of links you are getting lucky concerning how relevant your backlinks are going to be.
 A guest post can be earned naturally (e.g. manual outreach) or by grey / black hat tactics.
-That being said, if these quality tools are purchased from a quality backlinks provider, you can pretty much guarantee that they will always be relevant – the question is how relevant to your site will they be.
+That being said, if these quality tools are purchased from a quality backlinks provider, you can pretty much guarantee that they will make sense and always be relevant – the question is how relevant to your site will they be.

-While niche edits are usually cheaper, aged, and possibly have preexisting links going to the linking page, you do often have more control over the content and possibility some on-page elements with guest posts.
-We recommend using a mix of both types of backlinks when link building for the best results.
+Moreover, while niche edits are usually cheaper, aged, and possibly have preexisting links pointing to the linking page, you do often have more control over the blog post / content and possibility some on-page SEO elements with a guest post.
+We recommend using a mix of both types of backlinks when link building for the best outcome in the search results.

 Outreach, Competitor Research, and Free Links

-If you don’t have the budget to buy links (given your current budge), or you’re not interested in black hat tools / tactics to build links, there are still other ways of procuring relevant links (although not quite as easy or powerful).
+If it does not make sense to buy links (given your current budge), or you’re not interested in black hat tools / tactics to build links, there are still other ways of procuring quality, relevant links (although not quite as easy or powerful).